ziglings-org/exercises/README.md

 ## A Note About Versions

+**Hint:** To check out Ziglings for a stable release of Zig, you can use the appropriate tag.

 The Zig language is under very active development.
 In order to be current, Ziglings tracks **development** builds of the Zig compiler rather than versioned **release** builds.
 The last